nmoteki/aggregate_generator/README.md

 ### History:
 #### Aug 14, 2018:
-  Bugfix: An algorithm error causing the partial overlapping between some spherules has been fixed.
+  1. Bugfix: An algorithm error causing the partial overlapping between some spherules has been fixed.
-  Improve reliability: Internal tests of non-overlapping and attached conditions are added.
+  2. Improve reliability: Internal tests of non-overlapping and attached conditions are added.
-  Improve performance: The MonteCarlo search of an attached-and-nonoverlapped aggregate configuration is parallelized using openmp.
+  3. Improve performance: The MonteCarlo search of an attached-and-nonoverlapped configuration has been parallelized using openmp.

 #### Oct 28, 2016:
   Initial release.